Author: Tamara Edwards

 At 34 weeks (8wks old) they were transferred to Bathurst base hospital

-We will be very every grateful and can never thank Nepean hospital NICU team enough, the doctors, nurses, support staff for everything they did, our families n friends for being there, helping out, dropping meals at the hospital, our home, feeding our animals when we were in Sydney, the lifelong friends we made along the way in this journey, who were also going through the same thing, and most of all Danni, our rock, she held everything together, me, the house, working, all the travelling, keeping the money coming in, and for just being her…
+We will be very every grateful and can never thank Nepean hospital NICU team enough.
+The doctors, nurses, support staff for everything they did.
+Our families n friends for being there, helping out.
+Dropping meals at the hospital, our home, feeding our animals when we were in Sydney.
+The lifelong friends we made along the way in this journey, who were also going through the same thing.
+Most of all Danni, our rock, she held everything together, me, the house, working, all the travelling, keeping the money coming in, and for just being her…